GuillaumeBalezo/Pneumothorax-Segmentation/README.md

 # Pneumothorax-Segmentation

-98th (top 7%) Place Solution for [SIM-ACR Pneumothorax Segmentation competition on Kaggle](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation)
+Top 7% Place Solution for [SIM-ACR Pneumothorax Segmentation competition on Kaggle](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation)
-I ranked 98 on 1475 teams during this challenge.
-I was in a solo team nammed "Noob Noob" and it was my first competition.

 My model was an enhanced version of [Unet](https://github.com/zhixuhao/unet) with [EfficientNet B4](https://github.com/qubvel/efficientnet) encoder and Resnet decoder on 512x512 images.
-My model scored 0.8407 LB on Private Leaderboard and 0.9018 LB on Public Leaderboard.
+The model scored 0.8413 LB (dice loss) on Private Leaderboard.

-You can also find the code of an ensembling model that scored 0.8435 LB on Private Leaderboard and 0.8975 LB on Public Leaderboard.
-I was disturbed by its public LB score and unfortunately i didn't selected it for final score.
-The ensembling model would have finished 86th instead.
+You can also find the code of an ensembling model that has a higher score 0.8435 LB on Private Leaderboard.

 <img src="./Images/Images-Results.png" alt="ResultsVisualisation" align="center"/>